Go vs Java Summary

 This is also technically possible in Go—it’s just not as easy to access or implement.

 When it comes to how quickly Java vs Go run after you’ve typed them, there’s a clear favorite.
-By most benchmarks, Go runs a bit faster than Java.
+By most benchmarks, Go’s run time is a bit faster than Java.

 For example, in a test where both languages had to print out a bitmap of a Mandelbrot fractal—Go did it in 5.47 seconds, while Java finished in 6.83 seconds.
 These aren’t massive differences, but Go keeps this slight lead almost across the board.